alelit4/pokemon-loopback-api/README.md

 ```sh
 npm run docker:build:run
 ```
-💡 If you have any problem, check the line separator of `mongo-init.sh`, they have to be in Unix/Mac format (\n).
+💡 If you have any problem importing data in mongodb, check the line separator of `./mongo-init.sh`, it has to be in Unix/Mac format (\n).

 _If you want to use this project without 🐳[Docker](https://www.docker.com/) be sure you have installed [NodeJs and npm](https://nodejs.org/es/download/) and
 [MongoDB](https://www.mongodb.com/2), change the .env and launch the app with npm_